SuLab/Applied-Bioinformatics/Configuration.md

+# Configuration: Complete the following one week before class, and contact instructors and TAs for any obstacles encountered.
-This file contains instructions for how to install R and jupyter on your computer.
-Instructions are provided for Windows 10 and MacOS.
-If you do not have access to a Windows 10 or MacOS computer, contact the course instructors.
+This file contains instructions for how to install terminal (for command line), jupyter notebook (as part of anaconda, which includes python 3), and R (as well as the R kernel for jupyter notebook) on your personal computer.
+Instructions are provided based on MacOS or Windows 10.
+If you do not have access to a MacOS or Windows 10 computer, contact the course instructors.

-## Mac
+## Mac *note to scroll to bottom after completing steps 1-5 ['Confirm installations']

-### 1. install python3 and jupyter using anaconda
+### 1. Install python3 and jupyter using anaconda
 * follow installation instructions for python3.6 at https://www.anaconda.com/download#macos .

-### 2. install R
+### 2. Install R
 * download and install R-4.0.2.pkg from https://cran.r-project.org/bin/macosx/

-### 3. install xcode-select
+### 3. Install xcode-select
 * open a terminal and run `xcode-select --install`

-### 4. configure R kernel
+### 4. Configure R kernel
 * launch R
 * execute these commands
 ```